 DID YOU KNOW . . .

-2. Did you know that the Financial Aid Priority filing deadline for 2014-2015 is March 1, 2014?
+- Did you know that the Financial Aid Priority filing deadline for 2014-2015 was March 1, 2014?
 Do not delay filling out the FAFSA.
 Funds are awarded on a first come first served basis.

-3. Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for SPRING 2014 must academically progress during Spring 2014 in order to receive aid for SPRING 2014.
+- Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for SUMMER 2014 must academically progress during SUMMER 2014 in order to receive aid for the upcoming semester.
 Approval IS NOT automatic.

-9. Did you know that if you drop or withdraw from a course for which a Bright Futures Scholarship was disbursed, you must repay the Bright Futures received for the course?
-Also, the student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment occurs.
+- Did you know that if you drop or withdraw from a course for which a Bright Futures Scholarship was disbursed, you must repay the Bright Futures received for the course?
+Also, the student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment occurr.

 Again, thank you for choosing Florida A&M University to further your education, we wish you great success in your academic endeavors!